 Students who transfer to SIU Carbondale with IAI GECC Certification noted on their official transcript from an Illinois school, will have met the UCC requirements for general graduation purposes.
 View list of IAI GECC Courses at SIU.

-Requests for substitution of courses to UCC requirements are reviewed and evaluated by the office of Transfer Student Services.
+Requests for substitution of courses to UCC requirements are reviewed and evaluated by the office of Articulation and Evaluation.
 To initiate this process your academic advisor needs to complete the Request for Substitution of UCC Form.